mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 - `data`, object.
 Provided by the data selector.
 - `siteBasePath`, string.
 The site's `siteBasePath` as defined in the Batfish config.
 - `outputDirectory`, string.
 Batfish's `outputDirectory`.
 Default `_site`.
 - `docsPath`, string.
 The directory that `batfish.config.js` lives in, if not in the root.
-The use of this argument is uncommon.
+(It's unlikely that you will use this option.)

 ### Set up in batfish.config.js